cbugk/libvirt-nwfilters/README.md

 ### Ports

 Ports follow the same mantra as subnets.
 However, due to unused parameter errors, I had to comment out port "filterref"s except for `port-out-reject`, which is used for blocking ports 0-1023 and 9090 (Cockpit) on gateway (a.k.a. hypervisor) to the guest machine.

+## About priority

+I have learned the hard way that smaller the priority number, higher the priority.

+By default a rule is given `priority='500'`, I have chosen to use `300, 333, 366` for subnet and `200, 233, 266` for port rules (to override subnets).

+Note that when rules have the same priority, whichever is written earlier (on top of the other) is prioritized.